loveliiivelaugh/cli-team-generator/README.md

 ## Description

 A small CLI application that allows the user to dynamically generate a styled HTML document highlighting the details of a work team.
-This application is built using OOP, the Inquirer library, and Jest for testing.
+This application is built using OOP predefining the structure of 3 employee sub classes and 1 super class to be used with data acquired from interacting with the CLI.
+The interactions are captured using the Inquirer library.
+Finally, the final generated html document is styled using the Bootstrap styling library.

 ## Screenshots